data-dot-all/dataall/pages/code.md

 #### Permissions
 The `core.permissions` package implements the permission logic for the application and adds the permissions for the core modules.
-In particular, `permission_checker.py` contains the decorators that validate the user permissions with respect to a resource, `db` the RDS tables and operations with RDS, `api` the calls related to permissions and `permissions.py` the core module permission definitions.
+In particular, `permission_checker.py` contains the decorators that validate the user permissions with respect to a resource.
+- `db/` - the RDS tables and operations with RDS
+- `api/` - the calls related to permissions
+- `permissions.py` - the core module permission definitions

 #### WorkerHandler
 In `core/tasks/service_handlers.py` we defined the `WorkerHandler` Python class, that routes tasks